 For locations that do not have automatic recording enabled, you can enable recording during a call manually if needed.

 Enabling and Disabling Automatic Call Recording

-To disable automatic recording, simply deselect the checkbox.
-You can disable automatic recording for an entire state by clicking the Select All or the Deselect All links shown next to the state name.
+You can also enable or disable the area codes for an entire state by clicking the Select All or the Deselect All links shown next to the state name:

 The toggle will turn green and the text will change to REC ON, indicating that the call is being recorded:

-This toggle switch only displays when connected to an area code that does not have automatic recording enabled.
-It will not display for area codes that are selected on the Manage Recording page.
+The recording toggle switch only displays when connected to an area code that does not have automatic recording enabled.
+It will not display for area codes that are selected on the Manage Recording tab.